keejelo/c_cpp_and_winapi_wrappers/README.md

 # C and C++ wrappers
 Some simple C and C++ wrappers for Win32 API etc.

-Trying to keep it simple without creating to much object-oriented stuff and classes.
+Trying to keep it simple without creating too much object-oriented stuff and class creation.